-- To ensure that KRS' investment decisions are consistent with KRS' overall Investment Policy Statements; - 2.
-To supplement the due diligence and information available to KRS Board Members, Staff, and Consultants when evaluating an investment opportunity; - To prevent impropriety and/or the appearance of improprieties and to disclose conflicts of interest, and/or the appearances of conflicts of interest; - 4.
-Provide transparency and confidence in KRS investment decision-making and process; and - 5.
-Establish procedures to comply with state and federal law.
+- 1. To ensure that KRS' investment decisions are consistent with KRS' overall Investment Policy Statements - 2.
+To supplement the due diligence and information available to KRS Board Members, Staff, and Consultants when evaluating an investment opportunity - 3.
+To prevent impropriety, conflicts of interest, and/or the appearance of improprieties and/or conflicts of interest - 4.
+Provide transparency and confidence in KRS investment decision-making and process